elpython/elpython-meta/README.md

             print("EL Python")

-However, as a more robust marker that also allows for identification of other CPython variants, an additional implementation-specific field, `_variant` would be added:
+However, as a more robust marker that also allows for identification of other CPython variants, an additional implementation-specific field, `variant` would be added:

-* `sys.implementation._variant` -> `elpython`
+* `sys.implementation.variant` -> `elpython`

+This would be proposed as a new standard `sys.implementation` field for Python 3.7+ (defaulting to `reference` for reference implementations, such as CPython itself).

-Other patched CPython builds would be encouraged to start populating that field (and it could potentially be proposed as a standard field without the underscore prefix for Python 3.7+).
+Redistributors would be encouraged to always set it appropriately to help identify their particular builds (using the `elpython-` prefix for EL Python rebuilds).

 # What does "no mandatory file regeneration" mean?

 Migrating to a new CPython feature release necessarily means doing the following: